Mashooq Sultan: Career

-She received singing training from one of her neighbors who were affiliated with music, and later Nawab Ali Yousafzai took her audition.
-After audition, she in a duet musical composition sang with Gulab Sher in a children’s programme, designed for preschoolers.
+She received singing training from one of her neighbors who was affiliated with music, and later Nawab Ali Yousafzai took her audition.
+After auditioning, she sang a duet musical composition with Gulab Sher in a children’s programme, designed for preschoolers.
 Later she performed in Rafiq Shinwari's folk song titled "Da pah deryab ke sailaboono."
 (I am drowned in a stream of your worries) by Fazal Ghani Mujahid which was recorded at Radio Pakistan.

 Personal life

-During her last days, she experienced extremely difficult circumstances due to poverty and lived in a two-room rented house at Chughalpura, Peshawar.
-In order to pursuit of better career opportunities in singing, she moved to Peshawar around ten years ago, and subsequently fractured a leg, leading to sold her jewellery for treatment.
+During her last days, she experienced difficult circumstances due to poverty and lived in a two-room rented house at Chughalpura, Peshawar.
+In pursuit of better career opportunities in singing, she had moved to Peshawar around ten years ago, and subsequently fractured a leg, having to sold her jewellery for treatment.
 It is believed she choose "folk singing" over "playback" due to militancy that affected art and music in Khyber Pakhtunkhwa and in one of its administrative units Swat Valley.

-In 2008, she alleged provincial government discontinued paying a monthly stipend of Rs.
-2,500 (approx. $40) she received since the Pride of Performance was conferred on her.
+In 2008, she alleged provincial government had discontinued paying a monthly stipend of Rs.
+2,500 (approx. $40) she had received since the Pride of Performance was conferred on her.